 - Date of transfer and anticipated date of return.

 The process is similar to the one for employees.
-Self-employed individuals may write to either the US Social Security Administration or Swiss compensation fund of the canton in which you live to request a certificate of coverage.
+Self-employed individuals in Switzerland may write to either the US Social Security Administration or Swiss compensation fund of the canton in which you live to request a certificate of coverage.
 You should write to the country where you pay social tax.
 Should that happen to be the US, you may request that online.